Ask These 7 Questions Before Purchasing A Flow Cytometer

 4. Meet the service team.

 Speaking of service contracts, learn about the people who will be providing services and support.
+Here are a few questions to ask them.
 How far away are the closest service engineers?
 What is their response time?
 Not just for service to arrive at your facility, but for spare parts in the event of repairs.

 Over the years, building a positive relationship with the service team is an invaluable asset.
 That team can help you learn to diagnose (and even repair) smaller issues to keep your system up, which in turn makes the researchers happy.